bdurand/created_id/README.md

 Because the `id` column is the primary key, it will always be indexed and the query optimizer will generally make better decisions about how to filter the query rows.
 You won't even need the index on `created_at` since the primay key would always be preferred.

+Another good use case is if you have some periodic tasks to calculate daily stats for some large tables.
+You will be able to make these queries more efficient without having to add an index on the `created_at` column that's only used on one query per day.

 ## Usage

 First, include the `CreatedId` module into your models.
-Note that any model you wish to include this module in must have a numeric primary key.
+Note that any model you wish to include this module in must have a numeric primary key and a `created_at` columm.

 ```ruby
 class Task < ApplicationRecord